 the main branch of astronomy which deals primarily with the physical properties of the universe, including luminosity, density, temperature, and chemical composition

-The branch of astronomy that deals with the physics of stellar phenomena.
+The branch of applied physics that deals with astronomical phenomena.